-Follow the Deployment guide in the deployer's repository for a thorough explanation of how to use the deployer in a local Docker environment.
+Follow the Deployment guide in the Demo Catalog repository for a thorough explanation of how to use the deployer in a local Docker environment.
 When you run the deployment script, make sure to pass the url you copied for

 When the deloyer is finished, you should see some output stating that the deployment was successful: